 The cultural competence of the federal states (Länder) is limited by the tasks of the federal authorities defined in the Federal Constitution and by the responsibilities transferred to the municipalities within the framework of “local self-government” (Article 28.2 GG), as well as by the obligation of the municipalities under many Land constitutions to cultivate and promote cultural life.
 In contrast to the other two levels, the competence of the federal states (Länder) is more precisely defined by provisions in their constitutions and by individual laws.

-In individual federal states, specific laws on cultural promotion have been passed in recent years: In December 2014, the Cultural Promotion Act – Act for the Promotion and Development of Culture, the Arts and Cultural Education in North Rhine-Westphalia (Kulturfördergesetz) – came into force in North Rhine-Westphalia.
-This is a law which does not deal with one sector, but with the promotion of the entire state cultural sector.
-This makes North Rhine-Westphalia the first federal state to adopt a legal regulation for cultural promotion.
-The Cultural Promotion Act concretizes the constitutional mandate of the state and shapes it, it sets out the principles of state cultural promotion and regulates fields of action and procedures.
-The Act introduces two new instruments: the Cultural Promotion Plan, which defines goals and priorities at the beginning of the legislative period, and the State Cultural Report, which comments at the end of the legislative period.
-Together with the annual cultural promotion report, the new promotion guidelines, the evaluations of the promotion measures and the associated impact dialogues, the Act also aims to achieve greater transparency and new governance structures.
-In other states, the drafting of a law to promote culture is being discussed, such as Thuringia and Lower Saxony.
+Specific cultural promotion laws have been passed in individual federal states in recent years: In December 2014, North Rhine-Westphalia passed the Cultural Promotion Act – Act for the Promotion and Development of Culture, the Arts and Cultural Education in North Rhine-Westphalia.
+This was a law that did not deal with one sector but with the promotion of the entire state cultural sector.
+This makes NRW the first federal state to adopt a legal regulation for cultural promotion.
+The Cultural Promotion Act concretised the state’s constitutional mandate and fleshed it out, it set out principles of state cultural promotion and regulated fields of action and procedures.
+The Act introduced two new instruments: the Cultural Promotion Plan, which defined goals and priorities at the beginning of the legislative period, and the State Cultural Report, which gave its opinion at the end of the legislative period.
+Together with the annual cultural funding report, the new funding guidelines, the evaluations of the funding measures and the associated impact dialogues, the law also aimed at more transparency and new governance structures.

-Specific laws on cultural matters exist at state level in the fields of archiving, monument preservation and adult education.
-In some federal states there are also Music School Acts (e.g. Brandenburg since 2003 and Saxony-Anhalt since 2006) and Library Acts (e.g. Thuringia since 2008, Saxony-Anhalt since 2010, Hesse since 2010, Rhineland-Palatinate since 2014 and Schleswig-Holstein since 2016).
-However, there are no specific legal provisions for the majority of the cultural sector, such as theatres, museums, orchestras etc. Media law is divided between the federal and state governments.
+Thuringia since 2008, Saxony-Anhalt since 2010, Hesse since 2010, Rhineland-Palatinate since 2014 and Schleswig-Holstein since 2016).
+However, for most of the cultural sector, such as theatres, museums, orchestras, etc., there are no specific legal provisions.
+Media law is divided between the Federation and the Länder.

 Comments are closed.